 The pathways through which skills and the other factors affect employment status in (2) include the following.
 Education may have a non-productivity effect, for example through signaling, connections or networks.
 For example, an educated individual would seem to be more likely to be working than not working and also more likely to be a regular wage employee than to be either self-employed or working as an unpaid family workers.
 Parental occupation is likely to affect search cost, so that individuals whose parents were white-collar workers would also seem to be more likely to work and, conditional on working, also more likely to be regular wage employees than to be either self-employed or unpaid family workers.
 The individual may also have strong preferences for one employment status over another, for example preferring the relative autonomy of self-employment or the job-security of being a regular wage employee.

-The employment choice is, thus, a trade-off between opportunity and return: the individual simply chooses the employment status, which yields the highest indirect utility in terms of monetary and non-monetary returns, conditional on having access to the employment category in question.3
+The employment choice is, thus, a trade-off between opportunity and return: the individual simply chooses the employment status, which yields the highest indirect utility in terms of monetary and non-monetary returns, conditional on having access to the employment category in question.

 From this discussion, there are several implications for the empirical analyses.
 First, due to possibility of employment status being endogenous, this framework highlights the importance of modeling the determinants of wages and employment status simultaneously.
 Second, the model points to the variables that should be included in the empirical analyses as explanatory variables.
+These include skills, parental employment status, and other observed individual background characteristics such as age, gender, and geographical location.
+Third, the model indicates that skills have both direct and indirect effects on wages, the latter coming through the impact on employment status.